-Tou said you'd always be there.
-Now you're gone, it's just not fair.
+You said you'd always be there, Now you're gone, it's just not

+I often wonder why you had to

+Only memories are left to

-Linember you by.
+remember you by.

-I would give anything to have you back,

-you back.
-Without you, my life has been so empty and black. wish there was a way to fill this empty space, Even though no one could ever take your place.

-We were proud to be sisters from the start, You'll always and forever ייי נחופ אנפרג, 'Il always and forever nain in our heart.
+I would give anything to have you back, Without you, my life has been so empty and black.
+I wish there was a way to fill this empty space, Even though no one could ever take your place.
+We were proud to be sisters from the start.
+You'll always and forever remain in our heart.

-Brother Dave

-Morgan Flanery

-Brother Dave Morgan

-Flanery, 89, of Allen, died

-Sunday, November 8, 2009, in

-Allen.

-Born January 21, 1920, in Wayland, he was the son of the late James M. Flanery and Minnie Martin Flanery.
-He late James M. Flanery and Minnie Martin Flanery.
-He was an owner of Flanery/Dingus TV.
+Love, Helen Johnson Cemetery, (Bucks Branch), in Visitation was at the funeral (Paid obituary) Brother Dave Morgan Flanery Brother Dave Morgan Flanery, 89, of Allen, died Sunday, November 8, 2009, in Born January 21, 1920, in Wayland, he was the son of the late James M. Flanery and Minnie Martin Flanery.
+He an owner Flanery/Dingus TV.
 He was a World War II Army veteran, and the minister of the East Point Church of Christ for more than 35 years.

-He is survived by his wife.
-Evelyn Greer Flanery.
-Other survivors include a son: James David (Vicki) Flanery of Prospect; two daughters: Anita Kay (Jerry) Lafferty of Pretonsburg, and Patricia Sue (Fred) Klatka of Raccoon; three grandchidren.
-Martha Lafferty of Nashville.
-Tennessee, Heather Gower of John Ville, and Peter Carter of Danville, and Peter Carter of Danville, and Rathew Gover of Danville, and Peter States of Danville, and Danville, and Danville, and Danville, and Danville, and Dan ome.
-In lieu of flowers, memorial contributions are requested to East Point Church of Christ in Brother Dave Flanery's mem-ory, by contacting Jones-Preston Funeral Home at 789-

-Danville, and Abigail Klatka of Stow, Ohio.
+He is survived by his wife, Evelyn Greer Flanery.
+Other survivors include a son: James David (Vicki) Flanery of Prospect; two daughters: Anita Kay (Jerry) Lafferty of Pretonsburg, and Patricia Sue (Fred) Klatka of Raccoon; three grandchldren: Martha Lafferty of Nashville, Tennessee, Heather Gover of Danville, and Peter Klatka of Stow, Ohio; two great-grandchildren: Matthew Gover of Danville, and Abigail Klatka of Stow, Ohio.
 Funeral services were held Tuesday, November 10, at 11 a.m., at the Jones-Preston Funeral Chapel, with Josh Akers and Aaron Davis officiating.
-Burial was in Highland Memorial Park, in Staffordsville, under the direction of Jones-Preston Funeral Home, Paintsville.
-Visitation was at the funeral home.

-Military services will be conducted by Auxier Chapter 18 D.A.V.
+Burial was in Highland Memorial Park, Staffordsville, under the direction of Jones-Preston Funeral Home, Paintsville.
+Visitation was at the funeral In lieu of flowers, memorial contributions are requested to East Point Church of Christ in Brother Dave Flanery's memory, by contacting Jones-Preston Funeral Home at 789- Military services will be conducted by Auxier Chapter 18 D.A.V.
 (Paid obitiary)

-Aileen Green

-Aileen Green, age 75, of

-Michigan City, died peacefully

-Saturday, October 17, 2009, at

-St. Anthony Memorial

-Hospital, with her family at

-Hospital, with her family at her side.
-She was born September 30.
+Aileen Green Aileen Green, age 75, of Michigan City, died peacefully Saturday, October 17, 2009, at Anthony Memorial Hospital, with her family at She was born September 30.
 1934, in Tater Creek Branch, the daughter of the late Dave and Oka (Hall) Cook, both of whom preceded her in death.
 On March 24, 1952 she was united in marriage to Hiawatha Green in Kentucky, and he preceded her in death in 1990.
 She was a homemaker.
 She loved to garden and collect ornamental frogs.
 She enjoyed spending time in her garden where her beautiful flowers grew.
-Her heart was devoted to grew.
-Her heart was devoted to her family and especially to

-Happy 5th Birthday In Memory of
+Her heart was devoted to her family and especially to Happy 5th Birthday In Memory of

 Another birthday has passed without Dustin to share it with.
-No cake, no party, or candles-not even any gifts.
+No cake, no party, or candlesnot even any gifts.
 He would be running and playing, jumping and walking.
-He would be cryling and laughing and endlessly talking.
+He would be crying and laughing and endlessly talking.
 He deserved a chance at life, but God had a different plan.
 Now Dustin is an Angel, in that heavenly land.
-God had His reasons as to why took him away. etimes I can't wait to get to even, so I can see him again.

-is life on earth ended suddenly, so sadly he had to part.
-Now he's a Guardian Angel, caressed in our Lord's heart. caressed in our Lord's heart.

-You would be so big now, if you

-hadn't been taken away.

-We love you and miss you, so

-Happy 5th Birthday.

-We love and miss you
+God had His reasons as to why He took him away.
+Sometimes I can't wait to get to Heaven, so I can see him again, someday.
+His life on earth ended suddenly, so sadly he had to part.
+Now he's a Guardian Angel, caressed in our Lord's heart.
+You would be so big now, if you hadn't been taken away.
+We love you and miss you, so Happy 5th Birthday.
+We love and miss you very much!
+From: Mommy, Derek, Mamaw, Bub Bub, Cloe, Chad, Britt, Dalton, Dylan, and Jamie.

-very much!

-very much: From: Mommy, Derek, Mamaw Bub Bub, Cloe, Chad, Britt, Dalton, Dylan, and Jamie.

-Cemetery, (Bucks Branch), in Martin.

-Visitation was at the funeral home.

-(Paid obituary)